-(a) the primary extract is dissolved in a water-ethanol solvent mixture and further processed by filtration, crystallization, and centrifugation steps; and

-(b) the resulting preparation of crystals is rinsed with food grade ethanol and vacuum-dried to yield the final high-grade Rebaudioside A product.
+- (a) the primary extract is dissolved in a water-ethanol solvent mixture and further processed by filtration, crystallization, and centrifugation steps; and - (b) the resulting preparation of crystals is rinsed with food grade ethanol and vacuum-dried to yield the final high-grade Rebaudioside A product.

-In May 2009, we entered into a long term investment agreement with the Qingdao Export Refine Management Committee.
-Pursuant to this investment agreement, a total area of 215 acres of land was made available to our former subsidiary Runhao (now part of our Runhai subsidiary) at a discount of approximately 80% from market values.
-The first phase of the development occupies 60 acres of land where a secondary processing facility with capacity of 2,000 metric tons of high-grade stevia (RA 80) or 1,000 metric tons of rebiana (RA 97) was constructed and started operations in December 2009.
+In May 2009, we entered into a long-term investment agreement with the Qingdao Export Refine Management Committee.
+Pursuant to this investment agreement, a total area of 215 acres of land was made available to our former subsidiary Runhao (now part of our Runhai subsidiary) at a discount of approximately 80% from market value.
+We constructed a secondary processing facility at Runhao with capacity of 2,000 metric tons of high-grade stevia (RA 80) or 1,000 metric tons of rebiana (RA 97), which commenced operation in December 2009.

 Historically, stevia extract was not processed to a high-purity level, and as a result suffered from aftertaste or bitterness, which some have described as a licorice-like taste.
-However, isolating the glycoside RA has decreased this aftertaste.
+However, isolating the glycoside RA helps decrease this aftertaste.
 Our stevia processing capabilities enable the extraction of highly purified Rebaudioside A up to RA purity levels of 99% (RA 99).
 Research and development efforts focus on formulations as well developing agricultural and processing methods to isolate other favored glycosides such as Reb C, Reb D, and Reb M.